-Training may also include hands-on experiences and empathy exercises.
+Training may also include hands-on experiences and awareness exercises.
 For example, employees can learn to use assistive technology by simulating different types of disabilities while using a computer via screen reader software.
 It’s recommended to have a designated space and equipment (similar to what companies such as Yahoo’s lab and PayPal’s showcase).
-Not to mention, empathy training can even be done on a tight budget.
+Not to mention, awareness training can even be done on a tight budget.

 It’s important to note that training and assistance only go so far.
 Ultimately, managers and teams must be held responsible to maintain a culture of accessibility.
 Creating a culture of accessibility cannot be done with one person or even one team, especially in a large organization.

 Resources are all about equipping your team for success.
 Training is a resource in and of itself, especially if you subscribe to an online training portal like Deque University).
 In addition to online references, the opportunity to learn directly from an expert can be an invaluable resource.
 This could be in the form of instructor-led training, hiring an embedded consultant to act as an expert-in-residence, or establishing your own team of accessibility experts who can provide help and guidance to other teams and departments anytime.